carrieamy/docs/api-doc.md

 > `pid` does not have to be unique, however, if it is not when searching for those PID's the search result will provide multiple results.

 ##### Return Codes
-- **200** - item was found on the system.
+- **200** - Item was found on the system.
-- **201** - item was not found but was scraped and added to the system with the help of the provided JSON encoded body parameters.
+- **201** - Item was not found but was scraped and added to the system with the help of the provided JSON encoded body parameters.
-- **400** - something is wrong with the request.
-Either required headers or parameters are missing.
-Malformed Request.
+- **400** - Malformed Request.
+Something is wrong with the request; either required headers or parameters are missing.
-- **403** - credentials were not provided with the request and the user is unauthorized to perform the operation.
+- **403** - Credentials were not provided with the request and the user is unauthorized to perform the operation.
-- **500** - internal server error.
+- **500** - Internal server error.
 Something went wrong and you should email support@findmine.com

 ## Generating Recommended Sets
 ```http